Hackensack Meridian Health

-Hackensack Meridian Health (HMH) is a network of healthcare providers in New Jersey, based out of Edison.
+Hackensack Meridian Health (HMH) is an American network of healthcare providers in New Jersey, based out of Edison.
 Members include academic centers, acute care facilities, and research hospitals.
-Hackensack Meridian Health's goal is to create one integrated network that changes how healthcare is delivered in New Jersey.
+Hackensack Meridian Health aims to create one integrated network for healthcare delivery in New Jersey.
 The HMH network was formed in 2016 by a merger between Hackensack University Medical Center and Meridian Health.
 Hackensack Meridian Health is affiliated with the Hackensack Meridian School of Medicine and maintains active teaching programs at its hospitals.
-After the acquisition of JFK Medical Center in Edison, HMH is now the largest healthcare provider in New Jersey.
+Since the acquisition of JFK Medical Center in Edison, HMH has now become the largest healthcare provider in New Jersey.